tldr-pages/tldr/pages/linux/sic.md

 `sic -h {{irc.ofct.net}} -n {{$USER}}`

-- Connect to a different host with PASS connection password:
+- Connect to a given host, using a given nickname and password:

 `sic -h {{host}} -n {{nickname}} -k {{password}}`